microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 The QNN Execution Provider for ONNX Runtime enables hardware accelerated execution on Qualcomm chipsets.
 It uses the Qualcomm AI Engine Direct SDK (QNN SDK) to construct a QNN graph from an ONNX model which can be executed by a supported accelerator backend library.
-OnnxRuntime QNN Execution Provider can be used on Android and Windows(ARM64) devices with Qualcomm Snapdragon SOC's.
+OnnxRuntime QNN Execution Provider can be used on Android and Windows devices with Qualcomm Snapdragon SOC's.

 ## Contents
 {: .no_toc }